zorge75/agenda42/README.md

 The project is built on [**Next.js 14.0.4**](https://github.com/vercel/next.js) with [**TypeScript**](https://github.com/microsoft/TypeScript) for robust server-side rendering and static site generation, powered by [**React 18.2.0**](https://github.com/facebook/react) for dynamic UI components.
 It prominently features [**react-big-calendar**](https://github.com/jquense/react-big-calendar) for advanced calendar functionality, with state management handled by [**Redux**](https://github.com/reduxjs/redux) for efficient, scalable data flow.

+[Instructions for deploying](https://github.com/brgman/agenda42/blob/master/DEVELOPMENT.md) and running a local copy of the application in "developer mode".

 ## 🌟 Guide for Contributing, via Fork 🌟

 Welcome to the project!
 We're super excited to have you here, and we can't wait to see your amazing contributions.
 Whether you're fixing a bug 🐛, adding a feature ✨, or improving documentation 📚, this guide will help you every step of the way.
 Let’s dive in! 🚀